Our approach to group learning

-- Interactive webinars responding to the needs of each cohort
+- Interactive webinars respond to the unique needs of each cohort

 Why should anyone collaborate with you?

 It’s time to stop hiding and to connect with others.
 In this programme, you will create a strategy to raise your profile and build collaborative relationships.
 No more imposter syndrome.
 Find your voice, find your tribe and commit to action.

 Gain insight into how people think and work differently and what you can do to maximise synergy and minimise conflict between different personalities.
 An MBTI-based programme.

 How is this different from e-learning?

 There are no multiple-choice quizzes or token tick boxes here.
 Each learner is encouraged to set their own development goals and to apply new thinking to their own situation.

 Tutors respond to learners’ questions on the discussion boards and the webinar is tailored for every cohort.

 Is it as good as face-to-face learning?

 Whilst we lose the organic interaction that live face-to-face workshops enable, we gain more structured ways for everyone to participate.
 This is a particular advantage to learners who contribute less in group discussion.